cryptonative-ch/aqua-interface/CONTRIBUTING.md

-# Aqua Contribution Guideline
+# Aqua Contribution Guidelines

 # Abstract

-Aqua is an open-source project, including but not limited to the Front End interface and Solidity Smart Contracts.
-As such, a Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Aqua codebase(s).
+Aqua is an open-source project, including but not limited to the Front-end interface and Solidity Smart Contracts.
+As such, the Contribution Guidelines should facilitate the creation of a collaborative ground for every contributor working on the Aqua code base(s).

 # Tickets

 We use zenhub.com, if logged in with our Github account, the dashboard should be visible.
-Zenhub is basicly a agile project management which is tightly integrated with github.
+Zenhub is basically a agile project management which is tightly integrated with Github.

-- Every task needs have an estimated ticket
+- Every task needs to have an estimated ticket
 - If you see something during work which is out of scope of the ticket:
   1. make a new ticket or reopen a ticket
   2. finish the old ticket first!